gvSIGAssociation/gvnix/pages/legal-notice.md

-* There is no guarantee that a document available on the web exactly reproduces an officially adopted text, only the legal texts of the General Directorate for Information Technologies (DGTI) of the Regional Ministry of Finance and Public Administration published in the printed editions of the relevant official journals and newsletters are authentic.
+* There is no guarantee that a document available on the web exactly reproduces an officially adopted text, only the legal texts of the General Directorate for Information and Communication Technologies (DGTIC) at Regional Ministry of Finance and Economic Model published in the printed editions of the relevant official journals and newsletters are authentic.

-* The General Directorate for Information Technologies (DGTI) of the Regional Ministry of Finance and Public Administration of the Generalitat Valenciana reserves the right to temporarily suspend access to the website, without notice, at its discretion and temporary.
+* The General Directorate for Information  and Communication Technologies (DGTIC) at Regional Ministry of Finance and Economic Model of the Generalitat Valenciana reserves the right to temporarily suspend access to the website, without notice, at its discretion and temporary.